-The PLO continually reguses to amend its covenant on these important points.
+The PLO continually refuses to amend its covenant on these important points.

-o The PLO has proved to be a destructive force wherever it has operated.
-The brutal involvement of the PLO in the b.
-Why Israel objects to a separate Palestinian State on the West Bank:
+The PLO has proved to be a destructive force wherever it has operated.
+The brutal involvement of the PLO in the b) Why Israel objects to a separate Palestinian State in Judea and Samaria: